walmartdigital/k8s-101/labs/03-managing-application-configuration-and-secrets/03-managing-application-configuration-and-secrets.md

 #### Test the HTTPS endpoint

-Forward local port 10443 to 443 of the `secure-monolith` Pod:
+In one terminal window, forward local port 10443 to 443 of the `secure-monolith` Pod:

+> Terminal #1
 ```
 kubectl port-forward secure-monolith 10443:443
 ```

-Use the `curl` command to test the HTTPS endpoint:
+In a different terminal window, use the `curl` command to test the HTTPS endpoint:

+> Terminal #2
 ```
 curl --cacert tls/ca.pem https://127.0.0.1:10443
 ```